numaproj/numaflow-python/examples/developer_guide/README.md

 ```
 As a result, the correct SDK version will always be printed in the server information logs, and
 the example images will always be using the latest commit SHA.

-### Adding a New Example

-If you add a new example, in order for it to be used by the Docker Publish workflow, add its path
-to the `dockerfile_paths` matrix in `build-push.yaml`.